 Tram Procurement Program

-The program includes:
+The Tram Procurement Program includes:

-- purchase of 50 new low-floor trams between 2012-2017
+- 50 new E-Class low-floor trams delivered by 2018;

 - power upgrades and accessibility improvements to other low-floor tram routes.

-- real-time information,
+- real-time customer information

-- segregation between trams and general traffic,
+- segregation between trams and general traffic

 - tram priority at traffic signals and